HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

-##21.Use function objects to represent strategies
+##21.
+Use function objects to represent strategies
 Strategies are facilities that allow programs to store and transmit the ability to invoke a particular function.
 Similar to _function pointers_, _delegates_ or _lambda expression_.

 It is possible to define a object whose method perform operations on other objects.